anayy09/anayy09/README.md

   </ul>
 </div>

-Front-End Developer wielding HTML, CSS, JS with finesse.
-Crafting intuitive UI/UX designs while mastering Python, Java, and beyond.
-Passionate about painting the digital canvas.
-Let's build the web, one pixel at a time.
+As a frontend developer proficient in HTML, CSS, and JavaScript, I also have experience in learning and working with ReactJS, NodeJS, Java Spring Boot, and Zoho Creator.
+I possess knowledge of UI/UX principles and strive to create intuitive designs.
+In addition, I am passionate about the field of AI/ML.
+I am skilled in languages such as Python, Java, C, and C++.
+Together, let's embark on the journey of web development, painting the digital canvas one pixel at a time.

 * 🌍  I'm based in Jaipur, India